ehildenb/imp/fun.md

 We have several categories of names: ones to be used for functions and variables, others to be used for data constructors, others for types and others for type variables.
 We will introduce them as needed, starting with the former category.
 We prefer the names of variables and functions to start with lower case letters.
-Two special names `$x` and `$k` are used in the semantics for desugaring builtin functions to actual functions (they will not parse in real programs).

 ```k
     syntax Name  ::= "$x" | "$k"